-The HBM4EU initiative was a European Joint Programme(EJP) with the aim of coordinating and promoting the advancement of human biomonitoring in Europe (2017-2022).
-The consortium was formed by the European Environment Agency, 42 beneficiary institutions from 30 European countries (24 of which are Member States) and more than 70 associated entities called Linked Third Parties (LTP).
+The HBM4EU initiative was a European Joint Program (EJP ) aimed at coordinating and promoting the advancement of human biomonitoring in Europe (2017-2022).
+The consortium was formed by the European Environment Agency, 42 beneficiary institutions from 30 European countries (24 of which are Member States), and more than 70 associated entities designated as Linked Third Parties (LTP).
 The program benefited from co-financing by the European Commission of up to 70% of the total eligible costs.

-FCT developed its activities in HBM4EU as the Contact Point for the Portuguese National Hub in Human Biomonitoring, established under the HBM4EU program.
-As National Hub Contact Point (NHCP), FCT coordinated responses to requests from the leaders of the HBM4EU work packages, contributing to their activities.
-Together with the other national institutions of the National Hub, FCT has co-organized the workshops on Human Biomonitoring in Portugal.
+FCT carried out its activities in HBM4EU as the Contact Point for the Portuguese National Hub for Human Biomonitoring, established under the HBM4EU program.
+As National Hub Contact Point (NHCP), FCT coordinated responses to requests from HBM4EU work package leaders, contributing to related activities.
+Together with other national institutions in the National Hub, FCT has co-organized workshops on Human Biomonitoring in Portugal.

 Program objectives